BiDAlab/AI4Food-NutritionDB/README.md

 **NOTE:** It is important to remark that the AI4Food-NutritionDB database must be previously downloaded before using the experimental protocol.

 ## <a name="models">How to use the Food Recognition Systems<a>
-3 different food recognition systems are available in this repository.
-Each one represents a different granularity defined by the number of categories, subcategories, and products.
+Two food recognition systems and a total of six different models are available in this repository.
+Each one represents a different architecture (Xception and EfficientNetV2) and a granularity defined by the number of categories, subcategories, and products.
 First, the environment must be installed and activated in order to use our food recognition models.

-**IMPORTANT**: To utilize our food recognition systems, **you must download or clone this repository**.
-Additionally, you should **download the models from our [server](http://atvs.ii.uam.es/atvs/2022/models/)**.
-Once downloaded, place the contents of the "models" folder **inside the repository folder**.

 ### <a name="install">Install & Requirements<a>
 Please, follow the steps to install the environment properly on your computer: